mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

 <font color="#157515">

 "Hi, I'm taking a "Telling Stories with Data" course this semester.
-For my final project, I need to prepare a visual essay.
+For my final project, I will be developing a visual essay that describes an issue through data-driven visualizations.
 As part of the process, I am preparing early versions of my final visualizations (wireframes) to solicit feedback and see how they can be improved.
-Bear in mind that what I am about to share is only a rough story board presenting quick depiction of the data to see what can be improved about the charts.
+What I am about to share is only a rough story board presenting quick depiction of the data to see what can be improved about the charts.
 The final visualization will be created keeping your feedback in mind.
-Once you see the charts available at the link, please provide your thoughts on the following questions:
+Once you've reviewed the charts, please provide your thoughts on the following questions:

 * *What you think this is?*